wied03/centos-package-cron/README.txt

-Attempts to offer Anacron from Ubuntu style package update emails and also bring security notifications to CentOS via Meier's script
+Attempts to offer Apticron from Ubuntu style package update emails and also bring security notifications to CentOS via Meier's script